w3f/polkadot-wiki/docs/learn/learn-staking.md

 validators as trusted validator candidates.
 The action of nominating consists in a) locking or bonding tokens (stake) on chain, and 2) nominate a set validator candidates to whom the stake will be allocated.
-Such stake is used to increase the amount of tokens held by such candidates, increasing their chance of being selected by the consensus for block production during a specific `era`.
+Such stake is used to increase the amount of tokens held by such candidates, increasing their chance of being selected by the [election algorithm](learn-phragmen.md) for block production during a specific `era`.

-An era is a period of time of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }}
-during which an `active set` of validators is producing blocks and performing other actions on chain.
+An era is a period of time of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }} during which an `active set` of validators is producing blocks and performing other actions on chain.
 This means that not all validators are in the active set, and such set changes between eras.
 Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to specific time frames or `slots`.
 This means that validators know the slots when they will be required to produce a block within a specific session, but they do not know all the slots within a specific era.
 Having sessions adds a layer of security because it decreases the chance of having multiple validators assigned to a slot colluding to harm the network.

 Validators who produce a block are rewarded with tokens and they can share such rewards with their nominators.
 Both validators and nominators can stake their tokens on chain and receive staking rewards at the end of each era.
 The staking system pays out rewards equally to all validators regardless of stake.
 Having more stake on a validator does not influence the amount of block rewards it receives.
 This avoids centralization of power to few validators.
 There is a probabilistic component in the calculation of rewards, so they may not be exactly equal for all validators.
 In fact, during each era validators can earn `era points` by doing different tasks on chain.
 The more the points, the higher the reward for a specific era.
 This promotes validators' activity on chain.
 To know more about era points, how and on which basis they are distributed visit the [dedicated page](../maintain/maintain-guides-validator-payout.md).
 Distribution of the rewards are pro-rata to all stakers after the validator's commission is deducted.